 This a broad group of allergic conditions involving inflammation of the thin membrane that covers the inside of the eyelids and the eye, known as the conjunctiva.
 The commoner conditions are mild and do not affect the cornea, but the rarer diseases do involve the cornea and can be sight- threatening.

-Allergic conjunctivitis is triggered by the same allergens that trigger nasal allergies or allergic rhinitis.
-Seasonal allergic rhinitis is triggered by pollen in the air during Spring and early Summer and the pattern and plants causing it will vary from region to region.
+- Seasonal allergic conjunctivitis occurs in spring and summer.
+It is due to exposure to pollen and can be quite dramatic and debilitating.
+The pattern and plants causing it will vary from region to region.
 In Australia, grass pollen is the most common cause.

 More serious forms of allergic eye disease must be managed by specialist eye doctors and allergy specialists.

-For more helpful information on Allergic Conjunctivitis go to www.allergy.org.au/patients/allergic-rhinitis-hay-fever-and-sinusitis/allergic-conjunctivitis
+For more helpful information on allergic conjunctivitis go to www.allergy.org.au/patients/allergic-rhinitis-hay-fever-and-sinusitis/allergic-conjunctivitis

-Prepared by Prof CH Katelaris Oct 2012
+Prepared by Prof CH Katelaris July 2023

-Content updated October 2012
+Content updated July 2023